 Educational Effectiveness Student Achievement

-Westmont is committed to the continuous improvement of our academic programs by aligning our curriculum to the highest standards in the respective academic programs and regularly assessing student learning.
-The richness of a four-year college education can not be captured by a few numbers and charts.
-However, Westmont is committed to documenting student achievement across the curriculum.
-This page links to a range of assessment documents, providing glimpses into student learning in the student's major and in general education courses.
+Westmont is committed to the continuous improvement of its academic programs by aligning the curriculum with the highest disciplinary standards and regularly assessing student learning.
+While the richness of a four-year college education cannot be fully captured by numbers and charts, Westmont remains dedicated to documenting student achievement across the curriculum.
+This page provides links to a range of assessment documents, offering insights into student learning in relation to both Institutional Learning Outcomes (ILOs) and General Education Student Learning Outcomes (GE SLOs).

 Retention and Graduation Rates